 True wireless earphones as a category have come a long way from the original AirPods, but in terms of features they tend to lag far behind on or over-ears.
 However, we’re happy to report that enough companies have brought their A-game to true wireless earphones—and by “A” game I mean active noise cancelling (ANC).

 As we have several talented testers digging into the best noise cancelling true wireless earbuds, we’re constantly updating this list to make sure that the best ANC true wireless options on the market appear here.

-Editor’s note: this list was updated on February 4th, 2020, to add the 1More True Wireless ANC.
+Editor’s note: this list was updated on March 19, 2020, to include a note on upcoming models.

 The Sony WF-1000XM3 are the best noise cancelling true wireless earbuds for most people

 All else being equal, if you want the best noise cancelling true wireless earbuds, you want to buy the Sony WF-1000XM3.
 While the Apple AirPods Pro are a very close second, Sony’s buds block out a greater volume of noise, as well as offering better sound performance.
 The only real downside is the battery life, which the AirPods Pro defeat the Sony WF-1000XM3 handily at.